Kavitakg/ai-case-studyKavita/README.md

 ### *Clientele and Reason* <br>
 <p> The intended customer base for Augmedix is the clinician. </p>
 <p> "Why Augmedix?" <br>
 "Augmedix puts the clinician-patient relationship front and center by delivering industry-leading, ambient medical documentation products to healthcare systems, physician practices and hospitals".
-Their website, exhibits the following:
- > - "3 Hours/day Save Up To 3 Hours Per Day
- > - 20% Increase in Productivity
- > - 40% Improvement in Work-Life Satisfaction
- > - 35% Increase in Patient Satisfaction"
+Their website, exhibits the following: "3 Hours/day Save Up To 3 Hours Per Day; 20% Increase in Productivity; 40% Improvement in Work-Life Satisfaction; 35% Increase in Patient Satisfaction".

 ## *Funding* <br>
 * <p> The details of the investment or funding are available on google.